Squared Dehn twists and deformed symplectic invariants: Bulk deformations

-\begin{remark} Note that we are counting curves with $q$ ordered marked points and then dividing by $q!$, which heuristically is the same as counting curves with $q$ unordered marked points.
+Since the isomorphism ~\eqref{eq:sign_iso} behaves naturally with respect to gluing, the main nontrivial bookkeeping issue arises from the orientations on $\calR_{k+1,q}$ for varying $k,q$.
+Indeed, recall that in the case of the ordinary Fukaya category, i.e. $q = 0$, there is a natural orientation on $\calR_{k+1}$ induced by the boundary orientation on the disk via the description $\conf_{k+1}(\bdy\D^2)/\pslr$.
+Under the identifications of codimension one boundary strata with products of open strata of lower dimensions, the boundary orientation differs from the product orientation by an additional sign \cite[\S12.22]{seidelbook}.
+Similarly, in the presence of interior marked points, there are natural orientations on the moduli spaces $\calM_{k+1,q}$, induced by the boundary orientation for points in $\bdy \D^2$ and the complex orientation for points in $\Int \D^2$.
+In the unconstrained case, the same sign discrepancy holds, essentially because the orientations coming from the interior marked points are independent of their ordering.
+In the constrained case, the same is true if the codimension of $\mho$ is even, whereas if $\mho$ is odd transpositions flip the sign. \end{remark} \begin{remark} Note that we are counting curves with $q$ ordered marked points and then dividing by $q!$, which heuristically is the same as counting curves with $q$ unordered marked points.
 However, our approach allows more freedom in choosing perturbation data and avoids working with orbifolds. \end{remark} \begin{remark} If $l = 2$, the index argument given above fails to establish convergence of the sum defining $\mu^k$.
 However, see \S\ref{subsubsec:twisting versus bulk deforming} below. \end{remark}

+The argument in \S\ref{subsubsec:Independence of Floer data, strip-like ends, and perturbation data} applies mutatis mutandis to show that $\fuk_{\mho}(M,\theta)$ is independent of the choice of Floer data, strip-like ends, and perturbation data up to $\calA_{\infty}$ quasi-isomorphism.
+Indeed, we just need to check that $(L,0)$ and $(L,1)$ are still quasi-isomorphic objects, and by Remark~\ref{rmk:disj_from_cycle} this reduces to the argument for the undeformed case.
+Similarly, the bulk deformed analogue of Lemma~\ref{lemma:Liouville subdomains} immediately holds, provided that the cycle we take in $M'$ is the restriction of $\mho$.
+It is also natural to expect that $\fuk_{\mho}(M,\theta)$ depends only on the homology class $\mho \in H_{2n-l}(M,\bdy M)$, but this is somewhat more subtle since our definition only allows Lagrangians in the complement of $\mho$.
+At any rate we do not directly need this for our intended applications; see however \S\ref{subsubsec:independence of mho} for the analogous discussion for bulk deformed symplectic cohomology.